-In today’s age of rapid technological and social change, a business that doesn’t innovate won’t last.
+In today’s age of rapid technological disruption, a business that doesn’t innovate won’t last.
 As a business owner, if you don’t adapt to the evolving needs and preferences of your clientele, your competition will leave you in the dust.
-To remain competitive, you must commit to constantly improving your processes, products and services so that they always add real value to your customers’ lives.
+Remaining competitive means committing to constantly improving your processes, products and services so that they always add real value to your customers’ lives.

 What is radical innovation?